 By not following secure information storage practices, data storage or aggregators could add to the security threats for the host organisation and linked suppliers in the chain.

-If the data sent in a company’s network is not encrypted or using misconfigured encryption measures, then threat actors can intercept confidential information.
+If the data sent in a company’s network is not encrypted or using misconfigured encryption measures, then threat actors can intercept confidential information by compromising one or more of the information security principles.

 Insufficient logging & monitoring